mschangtaitai/blogs-task/README.md

     - Set up Redis service with a volume in the Docker Compose file. :heavy_check_mark:
 - Allow only users who created blogs to update them. :heavy_check_mark:
 - Research Dependency Injection in Laravel. :heavy_check_mark:
-- Create services for actions and inject them with DI, for example: :part_alternation_mark:
+- Create services for actions and inject them with DI, for example: :heavy_check_mark:
     - BlogService
-        - create: Creates a blog and returns the eloquent model created.
+        - create: Creates a blog and returns the eloquent model created. :heavy_check_mark:
-- Display blogs only when the `available_at` value is not present or is earlier than the current date.
+- Display blogs only when the `available_at` value is not present or is earlier than the current date. :heavy_check_mark:
 - Implement a Scheduler:
     - Create a job that runs hourly to check if there are blogs becoming available within the next hour.
 Send an email and Discord message to the user with the log driver if no free driver is available.